February 26, 2026

 How quickly will I feel a difference?

-Clients typically report feeling calmer after one session.
+Some clients feel calmer after one session.
 More durable stress benefits usually show up over several sessions plus consistent at-home habits.

 Can Reiki replace therapy?

-Can Reiki help work burnout?
+Can Reiki help burnout?

 What should I track to know if it is working?